StrangeBeeCorp/docs/docs/thehive/administration/authentication/configure-authentication.md

     **Enable API key authentication**

     Authenticates HTTP requests using an API key.
-Each user in TheHive can have [an API key](../../user-guides/organization/accounts.md#user-information).

     **Enable basic authentication**

-    Authenticates HTTP requests using [the login and password provided](../../user-guides/organization/accounts.md#user-information).
+    Authenticates HTTP requests using a login and password.

     **Enable HTTP header authentication**

-    Authenticates HTTP requests using a HTTP header containing [the user login](../../user-guides/organization/accounts.md#user-information).
+    Authenticates HTTP requests using a HTTP header that cointains a user login.

     **Enable multi-factor authentication**

+    Enables multi-factor authentication (MFA), allowing users to activate it.

+    **Default domain for user login**

+    By default, logins use email addresses.
+This allows users to sign in without specifying the email domain.
+Instead of entering *user@domain.com*, users only need to enter *user*.

 ## Next steps

-Several options are available:

-3. **Enable HTTP Header Authentication**: Authenticates HTTP requests using a HTTP header containing the user login
-4. **Enable Multifactor authentication**: Multi-Factor Authentication is enabled by default.
-This means users can configure their MFA through their User Settings page
-5. **Default user domain**: By default, users log in with an email address for example: _user@domain.com_.
-When set up, users are allowed to log in without the domain (for example _user_).

 ## Manage Authentication Providers